InterlaceProject/InterlaceBlockchain/README.md

 **./initNetwork.sh** will copy all models and script to the network peers to make them accessible in the hyperledger blockchain.

 You may further use playground to access and test Credit- and DebitTransfer transactions. **data.json** should act as a helper to init the network by hand, but it is recommended to update  the JavaScript function `initBlockchain(transfer)` in *./chain/lib/init.js*.
 That chain-code part is executed when transaction **InitBlockchain** is submitted.
+Be careful to run **InitBlockchain** only once otherwise errors or duplicate entries might happen.

 ### Network updates after chain-code changes